gensart-x/sora-erlyana/README.md

 ```bash
 npm i
 ```

+-   Next is renaming the `env` file to `.env`, and adjust the contents inside the `.env` with your own, see [configurations](https://gensart-x.github.io/sora-erlyana/#/configurations) or `env.ts` file for more information.

 -   And, since the app was developed in Typescript, you can build it by using command provided on `package.json` :